ForModLabUHel/forClimate/README_callprebas.md

 - [] Compile and run on Windows (Mika, Hannu)
 - [] Create shared library on Windows (Mika, Hannu)
 - [] Implement real climate scenario selection in *prebascoefficients* for *dGrowthPrebas* (Daesung)
-	- See Francesco's example *Rsrc/extractWeather_example.r*
+	- See Francesco's instructions in *Rsrc/extractWeather_example.r*
- 	- The implementation can be started on Linux and test with demonstration weather data
+ 	- The implementation can be started on Linux and tested with demonstration weather data
+  	- The part needed to be replaced is marked in *prebascoefficients*
 - [] Put together the two-way link MottiWB &harr; callprebas &harr; dGrowthPrebas (Mika, Hannu, Daesung, Jari if needed)
   	- Check if *dGrowthPrebas* coefficients for *dV* indeed are for volume growth (Francesco)
   	- The *R Extensions* package allows up to five parameters in R function calls from C. That is the constraint